National Museum of Nepal

 National Museum, located at the base of Swayambhu, a sacred hill in the Kathmandu Valley, is the first Nepalese museum.
 Covering an area of approximately 50 Ropani (27.38 hectares), the museum comprises various buildings, gardens, and open spaces within its premises.
 Its primary function is to preserve and exhibit rare and valuable art treasures.

 History

 The museum has a rich history, initially serving as an Arsenal house constructed in 1824 by Prime Minister General Bhimsen Thapa.
 In 1926, Rana Prime Minister Chandra Shumsher added two wings to the north and south of the main building and renamed it Silkhana Museum.
 Later, in 1938, Rana Prime Minister Juddha Shumsher renamed it Nepal Museum and opened its doors to the public on February 12, 1939.

 Initially, the buildings that house the National Museum were not intended for the storage, conservation, preservation, and display of art treasures.
 As the museum developed, it became challenging to manage in an appropriate manner.
-In response to this need, Prime Minister Juddha Shumsher established the Judhha Jatiya Kala Bhavan in front of the Nepal Museum in 1943 A.D.
+In response to this need, Prime Minister Juddha Shumsher established the Judhha Jatiya Kala Bhavan in front of the Nepal Museum in 1943.
 It was opened to the public on April 18, 1943.